The “Personal” or “Nominal”- (Schedule 1) are the familiar accountings of Households – names, ages, relationships etc.

 Here, I am using FamilySearch’s free indexes (requires a free account).

-It is important to determine who is the Head of this Household (usually the first listed individual of the group).
-This can be confirmed by viewing the image of the original.
+Determine the Head of this Household (usually the first listed individual of the group).
+This is apparent by viewing the image.

 Be sure to record all details from the FamilySearch (or Ancestry) index – these are required to locate the Sched.
 4 counterpart.